jaohara/picross-parser/README.md

 The idea is to use this React App to extract image data from a pixel image for use with my Picross client project.
 Data extracted from these images will be exported as JSON, and in the future will be saved in a database for consumption by the Picross game client.

+Deploying this Vite project to Github Pages was done with the help of [this guide.](https://github.com/sitek94/vite-deploy-demo).